What is the Medicare Beneficiary Ombudsman?

 - Or get answers to other questions about the program?

 You’re not alone.
-As a Medicare beneficiary, you have a free resource to help you navigate the Medicare landscape and make informed health-care decisions for yourself and your family; this resource is called the Medicare Beneficiary Ombudsman.
+As a Medicare beneficiary, you have a free resource provided by the Department of Health and Human Services to help you navigate the Medicare landscape and make informed health-care decisions for yourself and your family; this resource is called the Medicare Beneficiary Ombudsman.
 Here’s what you need to know about how to get help.

 Medicare’s Ombudsman resource can tell you about your rights and protections under the program and offer guidance in filing complaints and grievances.
 The Ombudsman can also answer questions you may have about your Medicare services and costs.